Peer Learning Program

 More About Hanna

 Favorite M1/M2 Class(es): My favorite M1 class was probably Foundations; it was very Biochem heavy which I have always loved learning about!
 It was a nice switch from Anatomy and I felt like it gave me a great foundation moving forward in medical school.
-My favorite M2 class was wither Cardio or GI; I found these the most interesting, and my knowledge from these courses have aided greatly thus far in third year!
+My favorite M2 class was either Cardio or GI; I found these the most interesting, and my knowledge from these courses has aided greatly thus far in third year!

 Top Tips for Success from Hanna: